New Research: Key Findings on the State of Education-Led Growth

 Shopping for a learning management system (LMS) to educate your employees, customers, or partners?

-Whether this is an initial purchase, or you’re upgrading your LMS to keep pace with company growth—or as part of an EdTech stack consolidation, one thing’s for sure:
+Whether this is an initial purchase, you’re upgrading your LMS to keep pace with company growth, or you’re working towards EdTech stack consolidation, one thing’s for sure:

 You need to know what you’re looking for before entering sales conversations with LMS vendors.

-When you show up to a demo with your requirements laid out, you’re in control.
-You know exactly which questions to ask your sales rep to understand how well their LMS stacks up.
+That way, when you show up to a demo with your requirements laid out, you’re in the driver’s seat: You know exactly which questions to ask your sales rep to understand how well their LMS software stacks up.

 And then, after you’ve met with several LMS vendors, it’s easy to tally up scores and choose an LMS based on your company size, goals, and budget.

-By the end of this article, you’ll be more prepared to create your own RFI.
+By the end of this article, you’ll be more prepared to create a RFI that supports your company’s business objectives.

-Terminology aside, what’s most important is that you and your fellow buying team stakeholders define LMS requirements, then write a question for each requirement.
+What’s most important is that you and your fellow stakeholders define LMS requirements, then write a question for each requirement.

 Here’s what that might look like: